-

 http://studentactivities.tamu.edu

 - The Department of Student Activities fosters and supports leadership, learning, and involvement opportunities that enhance the growth and development of students and recognized student organizations.
 At Texas A&M, we care about helping Aggies develop in ways, both in and out of the classroom, that will prepare them for life beyond Aggieland.
-To do so, Student Activities offers opportunities to lead, serve, participate in campus traditions, represent student voice, and make an impact at Texas A&M. We also provide a way for Aggies to connect and volunteer with local community agencies through our AggieServe database.
-The perks of getting involved on campus range from reaching your leadership potential to networking with administrators and potential employers to forming lasting friendships.
+To do so, Student Activities offers opportunities to lead, serve, participate in campus traditions, represent student voice, and make an impact at Texas A&M. The perks of getting involved on campus range from reaching your leadership potential, to networking with administrators and potential employers, to forming lasting friendships.

 -

-- SGA is comprised of the executive, legislative and judicial branches.
-Members of these branches work to advocate for student needs and help better the Texas A&M campus.
+- SGA is comprised of the executive, legislative, and judicial branches.
+Members of these branches include the Texas A&M Student Body President and Student Senators who work to advocate for student needs and help better the Texas A&M campus.

-- In addition, SGA has four commissions – Development, Election, Diversity and Legislative Relations.
+- SGA has four commissions – development, election, diversity, and legislative relations.
 Each of these serve to carry out the goals of the Student Body President from fundraising money for all of SGA to advocating for students at the state level.

-- Finally, SGA houses committees including The 12th Can Food Pantry, The BIG Event, Muster and more.
-These committees strive to enhance the student body through their leadership, programs, conferences and traditions, and they directly have an impact on the student body and community.
+- Finally, SGA houses 13 programming committees including The 12th Can Food Pantry, The Big Event, Traditions Council, Aggie Muster, and more.
+These committees strive to enhance the student body through their leadership, programming, conferences, and traditions and they directly have an impact on the student body and community.

 Student Life